semanticdata/dotfiles/README-template.md

 - What problem does it solve?
 - Who is it for?

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

-- You need this
+- You need this item
-- And you need this
+- And you need this item
-- Oh, and don't forget this
+- Oh, and don't forget this item

 ### Installation

-## Usage
+## ⚙ Usage

 Instructions for how to configure, run, and use the project.
-For example, you can include the commands needed to install and start the development environment or any other useful and important commands.
-Screenshots can be included as well.
+You can include the commands needed to install and start the development environment or any other useful and important commands. _Screenshots_ can be included as well.

-Look for more information in the [Documentation]
+Look for more information in the [Documentation].

-## Testing
+## 🧪 Testing

 - Any unit or integration tests people can run to assure that everything’s working as expected?
 - Any frameworks or commands that are needed here?